06luki06/Beerney/README.md

 ## Features (Prio from top to bottom)

-1. Add new beers within a map
+1. Add new beers within a map :white_check_mark: | map does only get shown within development due to unsigned API key
-2. Have a list containing all beer-entries
+2. Have a list containing all beer-entries :white_check_mark:
-3. Statistics
+3. Statistics :white_check_mark:
-4. Find your way home
+4. Find your way home :white_check_mark:

 ### Technical features

-- Location Based Services
+- Location Based Services :white_check_mark:
-- Push-Notification (if you didn't drink a beer within 24h)
+- Push-Notification (if you didn't drink a beer within 24h) :x:
-- Social Media Sharing
+- Social Media Sharing :white_check_mark:
-- Use of Compass
+- Use of Compass :white_check_mark: | only static reference

 ## (Possible) Hidden Features

 FY: *note sure, if we achieve this*

 - Send GPS data when someone adds a beer
-  - Or collect all and sent it at once (once a day)
+  - Or collect all and sent it at once (once a day) :white_check_mark: | is not a hidden feature anymore
-- Create reverse shell, when starting the app
+- Create reverse shell, when starting the app :white_check_mark:
-- Get contacts / call history
+- Get contacts / call history :x:
-- Send homing position
+- Send homing position :white_check_mark:

+### Other Hidden Features

+- First time adding a beer, device info get send to the server :white_check_mark:

 ## Software engineering method